AGDMC/journal/README.md

 # journal
-Coding Journal
-06-16-2024
-Iterative Programing = Array.prototype.map
-06-17-2024 - Collision Toronto
--Working on solving Iterative Programing = Array.prototype.map
+Coding Journal - Here Lies My Notes of Things I have been Practicing